 1. Decide on a Compensation Strategy

-It’s important first to decide which strategy you will use to compensate your sales team, including whether you will pay a salary, commission, bonuses, or some combination.
+Before you make your first hire, it’s important first to decide which strategy you will use to compensate your sales team, including whether you will pay a salary, commission, bonuses, or some combination.
 Since each has different benefits and drawbacks, the strategy you ultimately choose should depend on a balance between your overall goals for your business and how you want to motivate and reward your salespeople.

 The list below isn’t meant to be exhaustive as there are as many variations on these as there are sales organizations.
 However, it will give you a framework you can use to both understand different types of compensation methods as well as which is the best fit.